Hire developers Community Blog Find a dev job Log in

 TypeScript Developer Salary Trends in the Netherlands

-TypeScript is the third most-used language in the Netherlands after JavaScript and Python.
+TypeScript is the second most-used and most wanted language in the Netherlands after JavaScript and Python, respectively.
 Here, we’ll look at average TypeScript developer salaries by experience and how they compare to the average JavaScript developer.

 OfferZen_TypeScript-Developer-Salary-Trends-in-the-Netherlands_inner-article